privacy-scaling-explorations/zk-kit/.github/ISSUE_TEMPLATE/---feature.md

 ---
-name: Feature request
+name: "\U0001F680 Feature"
-about: Suggest an idea for one of the existing packages
+about: Suggest an idea for Semaphore
-title: ""
+title: ''
-labels: ""
+labels: 'feature :rocket:'
+assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**